Configure document collaboration with OneDrive for Business and Exchange 2016 on-premises

 Configure the default Outlook on the web mailbox policy so that sets the OneDrive for Business host URL.

-You can go to the Office 365 SharePoint Online Tenant Admin to retrieve the OneDrive for Business host URL.
-For example, https://contoso-my.sharepoint.com is a My Site Host URL in Contoso's O365 tenant. > Even though the Outlook on the web mailbox policy that comes with Exchange 2016 is called "Default", it isn't automatically applied to any mailboxes unless you either make it the default policy, or assign it directly to a mailbox.
+You can go to the Microsoft 365 or Office 365 SharePoint Online Tenant Admin to retrieve the OneDrive for Business host URL.
+For example, https://contoso-my.sharepoint.com is a My Site Host URL in Contoso's Microsoft 365 or Office 365 organization.
+Even though the Outlook on the web mailbox policy that comes with Exchange 2016 is called "Default," it isn't automatically applied to any mailboxes unless you either make it the default policy, or assign it directly to a mailbox.

 Using the following example as a basis, use the Exchange Management Shell to configure the internal and external MySite URL on the Default Outlook on the web mailbox policy: